Exotic G_2-manifolds: Orthogonal matching

 Next we consider matchings with configurations such that $N_+ \cap N_-$ is non-trivial.
 Then both Fanos must have Picard rank $\geq 2$.
-If we restrict attention to the case when both Fanos have Picard rank precisely 2, then Remark \ref{rmk:arith}\ref{it:ample} means that the only configurations with $N_+ \cap N_-$ non-trivial for which we can possibly find a matching are those where $N_+$ and $N_-$ intersect orthogonally, in the sense of Remark \ref{rmk:orth}.
-Such configurations have $\Lambda_\pm = N_\pm$, so to apply Proposition \ref{prop:match} we do not need any genericity result beyond Proposition \ref{prop:generic} that we applied to find perpendicular matchings.
+If we restrict attention to the case when both Fanos have Picard rank precisely 2, then as pointed out in Remark \ref{rmk:trichotomy} the only configurations with $N_+ \cap N_-$ non-trivial for which we can possibly find a matching are the ones that are orthogonal, in the sense of Definition \ref{def:config}.
+Such configurations have $\Lambda_\pm = N_\pm$, so to apply Proposition \ref{prop:match} we essentially do not need any genericity result beyond Proposition \ref{prop:generic} that we applied to find perpendicular matchings---the only extra data we need is to actually determine the cone $\Amp_\sff$, but for rank 2 Fano 3-folds we have done that in \S\ref{subsec:MM}.

 Compared with the perpendicular matching problem, the difficulty of finding matchings of rank 2 blocks with non-trivial intersection $N_+ \cap N_-$ is therefore one of lattice-arithmetic: there must exist some integral lattice $W$ of rank 3, containing $N_+$ and $N_-$, such that the orthogonal complement of $W_\pm \subset N_\pm$ of $N_\mp$ is non-trivial, and contains a class $A_\pm \in \Amp_{\sff_\pm}$.